No. 6 Buckeyes hang on to win 26-17 over struggling Huskers

 The Buckeyes’ nation-leading offense managed only two field goals in the second half, allowing the Cornhuskers — a two-touchdown underdog, according to FanDuel Sportsbook — to make it a one-score game until Noah Ruggles kicked a 46-yard field goal with 1:29 left.

-Ohio State (8-1, 6-0 Big Ten) won its 24th straight game against a conference opponent but couldn’t have impressed the committee that put it No. 5 in the initial College Football Playoff rankings.
+Ohio State (8-1, 6-0 Big Ten) won its 24th straight game against a conference opponent but couldn’t have impressed the committee that made it No. 5 in the initial College Football Playoff rankings.

+“Some things weren’t clicking right, and they put it on me to execute the passing game, and I felt we did that well,” Stroud said.
+“We have to start executing and finishing drives.”

 The Huskers (3-7, 1-6) dropped their fourth straight game and are assured of a fourth consecutive losing season under Scott Frost and a fifth in a row overall.

+“I hate losing more than anybody in that locker room,” Frost said.
+“But I just love being the coach here, I love these kids.
+They battled through a lot.
+This is going to pop at Nebraska.
+It just is.
+We’re doing too many good things right.
+We have too many good young players.
+We’re putting ourselves in position to win too many games and just not making a play or catching a break.”

-The Buckeyes played without top receiver Garrett Wilson for an undisclosed reason but got career highs of 15 catches for 240 yards from Jaxon Smith-Njigba.
+The Buckeyes played without top receiver Garrett Wilson for an undisclosed reason but got a school-record 15 catches from Jaxon Smith-Njigba for a career-high 240 yards.

 Stroud completed 36 of 54 passes but threw two interceptions after having gone four straight games without being picked off.